Maryland’s Kaila Charles finds niche on basketball court

 “My coach is great and my teammates are caring and competitive.
 That’s what I was looking for, and it just so happened to be 15 minutes from home,” she said.
 “It’s the best of both worlds.
 I can be challenged and be on my own, but I can also just go home and be a baby with my family.”

-Charles turns 21 on Saturday, and she there’s no place she’d rather be than on the Maryland campus in the opener of the NCAA Tournament.
+Charles turns 21 on Saturday and said there’s no place she’d rather be than on the Maryland campus in the opener of the NCAA Tournament.

 “Mom was talking about bringing a cake after the game,” she said.
-“It’s a different kind of birthday, but I get to celebrate with than my teammates, my coaches and my family.
+“It’s a different kind of birthday, but I get to celebrate with my teammates, my coaches and my family.
 And there’s nothing I’d rather be doing than playing basketball.
 Hopefully we get the win.”

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25